DIT524-V17/group-2/REFACTORING.md

 Block Depth - 7

-If any of these thresholds are met add the Class to trello for critical refractoring, also add as issue on github.
+If any of these thresholds are met add the Class to trello for critical refactoring, also add as issue on github.

 #### Who does what?